vaharoni/devops/docs/infra/Postgres.md

 kubectl get secret -n stackgres stackgres-restapi-admin --template '{{ printf "password = %s\n" (.data.clearPassword | base64decode) }}'
 ```

 Stackgres recommends to keep the auto-generated password somewhere safe and then remove it from the secret by running the following.
-Note that then you won't be able to get the password by running `devops db password ui`:
+Note that then you won't be able to get the password by running `./devops db password ui`:

 ```shell
 kubectl patch secret -n stackgres stackgres-restapi-admin --type json -p '[{"op":"remove","path":"/data/clearPassword"}]'